Environmental Management Degree Programs in Washington

 What Could You Do with a Degree in Environmental Management?

-A graduate degree in environmental management could prepare students for diverse career paths, some of which are spotlighted below.
-Use your professional goals to help you plan out your studies.
+A graduate degree in environmental management could prepare students for diverse career paths, possible positions include working as:

-Sustainability Specialists: Address organizational sustainability issues, such as waste stream management, green building practices, and green procurement plans.ii
+- Sustainability Specialists: Address organizational sustainability issues, such as waste stream management, green building practices, and green procurement plans (O*Net).

-Chief Sustainability Officers: Take charge of corporate strategies and communications with management, shareholders, customers and employees.iii
+- Chief Sustainability Officers: Take charge of corporate strategies and communications with management, shareholders, customers and employees (O*Net).

-Industrial Ecologists: Apply principles and processes of natural ecosystems to develop models for efficient industrial systems. iv
+- Industrial Ecologists: Apply principles and processes of natural ecosystems to develop models for efficient industrial systems (O*Net).

-Urban and Regional Planners: Develop all-inclusive plans and programs for use of land and physical facilities.v
+- Urban and Regional Planners: Develop all-inclusive plans and programs for use of land and physical facilities (O*Net).
+Climate Change Analysts: Research and analyze policy developments related to climate change (O*Net).

 How much does an environmental manager make a year?

-Based on Bureau of Labor Statistics (BLS) data for Environmental Scientists and Specialists, the average annual salary (May 2016) was $ 68,910.vii
+Based on Bureau of Labor Statistics (BLS) data for Environmental Scientists and Specialists, the average annual salary was $76,530 in May 2021.

 Find and Apply to Environmental Management Graduate Programs